-Today, climate change is an indisputable but not inescapable process, a phenomenon that has now overcome any possible skepticism.
+Today, climate change is a fundamental but not inescapable process that has overcome any possible skepticism.
 For many years, the scientific world has been trying to raise public awareness of climate change, showing with data and studies that the climate is changing.

 Long-term changes in weather patterns and temperatures.
-In particular, this natural process that has been occurring on Earth for millions of years, due to variations in the solar cycle, has been accelerated by human activities in the last 2 centuries.
+In particular, this natural process that has been occurring on Earth for millions of years due to solar cycle variations has been accelerated by human activities in the last two centuries.

 WHEN IT STARTED

 NASA has detected a sharp increase in the concentration of carbon dioxide in the atmosphere since 1950, rising to over 400 parts per million in just over half a century.

 - Deforestation for agricultural and zootechnical activities, with the reduction of the forest’s ability to remove CO2 from the atmosphere.

 - Production of electricity and heat through the combustion of coal, natural gas, and oil;

 - Production of goods through non-renewable sources, consumer products, raw materials, and semi-finished products.